East West Rail is being delivered in three Connection Stages

-This Connection Stage is about creating a reliable connection for two trains an hour between Oxford and Bedford – which can then be extended to Cambridge in later Connection Stages.
+This Connection Stage is about creating a reliable connection for two trains an hour from Oxford to Bedford – which can then be extended to Cambridge in later Connection Stages.

 Some works on this section were previously proposed and consented as part of the Western Section, but they are not sufficient to run a reliable 2 tph service to Bedford, let alone extend that service to Cambridge.
-EWR Co are looking at this holistically, to deliver the full Oxford-Cambridge service, and that is going to require significantly more investment than envisaged by Network Rail for the Western Section – including the remodelling of Bedford Station.
+EWR Co are looking at this holistically, to deliver a full Oxford to Cambridge train service, and that is going to require significantly more investment than envisaged by Network Rail for the Western Section – including the remodelling of Bedford Station.

 Our ambition is to get trains up and running from Oxford to Bedford as quickly as possible, so we’re looking at upgrade options, and the best way to deliver the upgrade required.
 We’ll put forward proposals as part of the consultation in early 2021 and submit our funding bid to Government for the construction of this section of East West Rail in the 2021 Spending Review.

-This is the final connection stage of the East West Rail project and completes the journey between Oxford and Cambridge.
+This is the final connection stage of the East West Rail project and completes the train journey from Oxford to Cambridge.

-In January 2020, we shared the preferred route option between Bedford and Cambridge with you, which identifies the broad geographical area the line will run through.
+In January 2020, we shared the preferred route option from Bedford to Cambridge with you, which identifies the broad geographical area the line will run through.
 You can find further details of that announcement on our Bedford to Cambridge page.

-The first trains will start running from 2025
+The first EWR trains will start running from 2025

 Connection Stage 1:

-Trains will start running between Oxford to Bletchley/Milton Keynes from 2025.
+East West Rail trains will start running from Oxford to Bletchley and Milton Keynes from 2025.

 Connection Stages 2 & 3: